-Contractors fears about IR35 are fuelled, Brookson’s survey says, by a “lack of trust” that hiring businesses will be able to manage their new responsibilities under the law.
-Only 3% of contractors believe that the private sector will be ready when the new rules come into effect in April 2020 and less than a quarter trust that their hirers will make the right assessment of their IR35 status, Brookson said.
+And only 3% of contractors said at the time that the private sector would be ready when the new rules were supposed to come into effect in April 2020, and less than a quarter trusted that their hirers would make the right assessment of their IR35 status, Brookson said.

 Looking at it from another angle, 80% of surveyed contractors said they are more likely to work with a company that advertises roles that are outside of the IR35 rules, and which has proper policies and procedures in place with regards to the new law.